History of Monopoly: Licensing outside the United States

 In Austria, versions of the game first appeared as Business and Spekulation (Speculation), and eventually evolved to become Das Kaufmännische Talent (DKT) (The Businessman's Talent).
 Versions of DKT have been sold in Austria since 1940.
 The game first appeared as Monopoly in Austria in about 1981.
 The Waddingtons edition was imported into The Netherlands starting in 1937, and a fully translated edition first appeared in 1941.

-Waddingtons later produced special games during World War II which secretly contained files, a compass, a map printed on silk, and real currency hidden amongst the Monopoly money, to enable prisoners of war to escape from German camps.
+It has been claimed that Waddingtons later produced special games during World War II which secretly contained files, a compass, a map printed on silk, and real currency hidden amongst the Monopoly money, to aid prisoners of war in escaping from German camps.
 However, this story has come under recent scrutiny and is being disputed.
+Among the points of dispute is that there are no existing examples and no one who claims to have used or even seen one.

 Collector Albert C. Veldhuis features a map on his "Monopoly Lexicon" website showing which versions of the game were remade and distributed in other countries, with the Atlantic City, London, and Paris versions being the most influential.
 After World War II, homemade games would sometimes appear behind the Iron Curtain, although the game was effectively banned.
 Monopoly is cited as the board game played most often and most duplicated via hand made copies in the former German Democratic Republic.
 One official version of the game was printed for the Soviet Union by Parker Brothers in 1988.
 After the Cold War ended, official editions have been published throughout eastern Europe by Parker, Tonka and Hasbro.
 Hungary was the first, in 1992, followed by the Czech Republic and Poland in 1993, Croatia in 1994, Slovenia in 1996, Romania and a new edition for Russia in 1997, and Estonia, Latvia, Lithuania and Slovakia, all in 2001.